 - easy to use thanks to a simple build and dishwasher-safe parts;

-- powerful motor, can extract juice from any type of fruit or vegetable;
+- the powerful motor can extract juice from any fruit or vegetable;

 - comes with a sealable jug for easy storing.